3 min read

 Gamification in Software-Testing

-“As children, we (…) learn through play, and as an adult you learn through play too.
-This means that if I use gamification approaches where the developers and testers can learn from each other (…) then it sticks much better.” - Dehla Sokenou, Baris Güldali
+"As children we learn (...) through play, and as an adult you also learn through play.
+That means if I use gamification approaches where the developers and testers can learn from each other (...) then it sticks much better." - Dehla Sokenou, Baris Güldali

 Dr.-Ing.
 Dehla Sokenou completed her doctorate in 2005 at the TU Berlin on UML-based testing.
 She feels at home in all phases of software development, but continues to focus on all topics related to quality assurance and testing.
 At WPS, she works as a test and quality manager and software architect.
-She is also spokesperson for the GI specialist group Test, Analysis and Verification of Software (TAV) and a member of the spokesperson committee of the Innovative Test Methods working group.
+She is also the spokesperson for the GI specialist group Test, Analysis and Verification of Software (TAV) and on the spokesperson committee of the Innovative Test Methods working group.

-Dr. Baris Güldali is a professionally networked method expert for classic and agile software development with a focus on “agile transformation” and “continuous quality assurance”.
+Dr. Baris Güldali is a professionally networked method expert for classic and Agile software development with a focus on "agile transformation" and "continuous quality assurance".
 His focus is on teaching suitable methods, their use and supporting project staff in applying the methods.
 His in-depth technical knowledge is based on extensive practical experience in quality management and various research activities.
-In addition to his professional activities, he is a member of the steering committee of the Test, Analysis and Verification of Software (TAV) section of the Gesellschaft für Informatik e.V.
+In addition to his professional commitment, he is a member of the steering committee of the specialist group Testing, Analysis and Verification of Software (TAV) in the Gesellschaft für Informatik e.V.
 (GI e.V.).

 Gamification in IT: A new way to motivate teams and promote creativity